In this article

 Excessive, long-term alcohol use affects your brain chemistry.
 When you stop drinking, the brain is unable to function correctly.
 This leads to withdrawal.

-Alcohol withdrawal syndrome (AWS) is a condition that occurs within hours or a few days after the brain stops receiving alcohol.
-If you don't drink frequently or drink excessively, you probably won't experience alcohol withdrawal.
-But if you undergo withdrawal symptoms once, you'll probably go through it again next time you quit.
+If you don’t drink frequently or drink excessively, you probably won’t experience alcohol withdrawal.
+But if you undergo withdrawal symptoms once, you’ll probably go through it again the next time you quit.

-In more severe cases, symptoms can be life-threatening.
-Knowing the signs and symptoms of alcohol withdrawal, and when to seek professional help, is essential when you stop drinking.
+The symptoms of alcohol withdrawal vary from person to person.
+Knowing the signs and symptoms of alcohol withdrawal and when to seek professional help is essential when you stop drinking.

 Symptoms typically peak between 24 to 72 hours and usually resolve within a week.
 In some cases, symptoms can last longer.